Quick Answer

 - Intelligent flight modes: Spotlight, Point of Interest, Hyperlapse, MasterShots

 For indoor or confined space inspections, the Mini 4 Pro is less useful, as its obstacle sensors need some room to work.
 But for standard UK roofing work: pitched roofs, flat roofs, chimney stacks, guttering, valley checks.
 It's the tool for the job.
-The Point of Interest mode is particularly handy: you set the drone to orbit a chimney stack automatically while you adjust the camera angle.
+The Point of Interest mode is worth knowing about: you set the drone to orbit a chimney stack automatically while you adjust the camera angle.
 You can get a full 360° inspection of a chimney in 90 seconds without manually flying it.

 Hammer Missions and Pix4D: turning footage into reports